NeoVance/Optopus/README.md

 * `description($desc_string)` - Set the option description.
 This is used in the baked in help.
 This should be a brief description.
 See public method `help()` also if you wish to override this and make your own help page.

-* `incompatibleWith($options)` - $options can be a single option or an array of options.
-If an more than one option is given by an end user that are incompatible with eachother, a message will be generated indicating they are incompatible, along with the standard help page.
+* `incompatibleWith($options)` - Define options that can not be used in tandem.  $options can be a single option or an array of options.
+If more than one option is given by an end user that are incompatible with eachother, a message will be generated indicating they are incompatible, along with the standard help page.

 ### Public Generic Methods